Skip to content

 How much magnesium do teenagers need?

-To support this wide range of roles, Public Health England recommend a magnesium intake of 280-300mg for teens.
+To support this wide range of roles, Government health experts recommend a magnesium intake of 280-300mg for teens.

 Dietary sources

 Luckily magnesium is widely distributed throughout food, and found in leafy greens, nuts, seeds, vegetables, plus legumes and wholegrains.
-Parents may be faced with their children’s faddy phases which may impact magnesium intake at various points in childhood, and so some creativity maybe needed to entice appetites.
+Parents may be faced with their children’s faddy phases which may impact magnesium intake at various points in childhood or through their teenage years.
+Supplementing can be helpful at these times.
+Pick an age-appropriate product and look towards liquid or powder versions which can be added to foods like smoothies or taken in drinks for ease.

 TIP: Handy suggestions include bananas (which supply 35mg of magnesium per banana), nut butters (25 mg per tablespoon) and dates (3.1mg per date) as snacks